St Matthew's Church, Northampton

 In the north transept is Henry Moore's stone sculpture, "Madonna and Child" (1944) and in the south transept a painting of the Crucifixion (1946) by Graham Sutherland.
 The triptych in the Lady Chapel is by C. E. Buckeridge.
 A 2009 addition is a bronze statue of St Matthew by Ian Rank-Broadley.

 A 1956 oil and watercolour painting of St Matthew's Church by John Piper is in the collection of the Northampton Museum and Art Gallery.

 Liturgy

 St Matthew's follows an Anglican service with Catholic traits.
-The church celebrates two Eucharistic services on a Sunday including a Parish Mass at 10.15am which is Choral on Feast Days.
+The church celebrates one Eucharistic service on a Sunday, a Parish Mass at 10.15am which is often Choral.
 The Parish Mass is pro populo on the nave altar and the lectern has recently been moved from the chancel step to the high altar to make way for a traditional statue of St Matthew.
-Choral Evensong is sung twice a month with Benediction following the service on the third Sunday of each.
+Sunday Evening service is Choral Evensong twice a month with Benediction following the service on the third Sunday and Congregational Evensong on the second.
 The church maintains a daily Eucharist service and has done since its founding in 1893.
 The Daily Offices of Morning and Evening Prayer are also said publicly every day of the year.